How Do You Know If Lines Are Parallel Or Perpendicular

 When working with equations of lines, plotting them on graph paper can provide a visual confirmation of whether they are parallel or perpendicular.
 This is particularly helpful for students who are just learning the concepts, as it allows them to see the relationship between the equations and the lines themselves.
 Use the graph paper to accurately plot points and draw lines to visualize the slopes and angles.

-Leverage Online Calculators and Tools
+take advantage of Online Calculators and Tools

 There are many online calculators and tools available that can quickly determine if lines are parallel or perpendicular.
 These tools typically require you to input the equations of the lines, and they will then calculate the slopes and determine if the lines meet the criteria for parallelism or perpendicularity.
 These tools can save time and reduce the risk of errors, especially when dealing with complex equations.